 "The cracker blast took place due to high pressure and the huge quantity of crackers.
 Mirza died in the explosion while four others were injured," said a senior police officer.

 Cracker blast took place in Lahori Gate area when a labour Motalip Mirza was carrying two bags of crackers.
-Handle crackers carefully.— Spl CP L&O North (@splcpnorthdelpo) October 25, 2016
+Handle crackers carefully.— SBK Singh Spl CP L&O (@splcpnorthdelpo) October 25, 2016

 Several specialised teams of Delhi Police, including forensics, officers from the Special Cell and the SWAT teams, swooped down on the area after the blast to ascertain if there was any terror angle in it.